 Each year admission authorities must determine the criteria that will be used to prioritise applicants if a school is over-subscribed.
-The criteria for community and voluntary controlled secondary schools are set out in this document along with the definitions of the terms used in the criteria.
+The criteria for community and voluntary controlled infant, primary and junior schools are set out in this document along with the definitions of the terms used in the criteria.

-This document complies with and operates within the Wokingham Borough Councils Co-ordinated Admissions Schemes and related protocols, including the Wokingham Borough Council's Fair Access Protocol.
-It is recommended that this document is read alongside the Coordinated Scheme for Secondary Admissions.
+This document complies with and operates within the Wokingham Borough Councils Coordinated Admissions Schemes and related protocols, including the Wokingham Borough Council's Fair Access Protocol.
+It is recommended that this document is read alongside the Coordinated Scheme for Infant, Primary and Junior Admissions.

-This document details the oversubscription criteria and definitions for applications and preferences in the normal secondary admissions round.
-The term 'normal admissions round' refers to all applications for admission to the main year of entry of the school, which is Year 7 for Secondary Schools.
+This document details the oversubscription criteria and definitions for applications and preferences in the normal primary admissions round.
+The term 'normal admissions round' refers to all applications for admission to the main year of entry of the school i.e., Reception for Infant and Primary Schools, Year 3 for Junior Schools, and Year 7 for Secondary Schools.